AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 exceptions, or, with SPARK, statically, prior to build.

 Preconditions are specified via the "Pre" aspect.
 Postconditions are specified via the "Post" aspect.
-Usually these aspects appear with subprogram declarations even though they are *about* the bodies.
+Usually subprograms have separate declarations and these aspects appear with those declarations, even though they are *about* the bodies.
 Placement on the declarations allows the obligations and guarantees to be visible to all parties.
+For
-For example:
+example:

 :code-config:`accumulate_code=True`

 .. code:: ada project=Courses.Ada_For_C_Embedded_Dev.SPARK.Contracts_1

-    function Compute (X, Y : Integer) return Integer with Pre  => X + Y /= 0,
+    function Mid (X, Y : Integer) return Integer with Pre  => X + Y /= 0,
-       Post => Compute'Result > X;
+       Post => Mid'Result > X;

-The precondition specifies that, for any given call, the sum of the values passed to parameters :ada:`X` and :ada:`Y` must not be zero.
+The precondition on line 2 specifies that, for any given call, the sum of the values passed to parameters :ada:`X` and :ada:`Y` must not be zero.
 (Perhaps we're dividing by :ada:`X + Y` in the body.)
-The declaration also provides a guarantee about the function call's result, via the
-postcondition: for any given call, the value returned will be greater than the value passed to :ada:`X`.
+The declaration also provides a guarantee about the function call's result, via the postcondition on line 3: for any given call, the value returned will be greater than the value passed to :ada:`X`.

 Consider a client calling this function:

 .. code:: ada prove_button project=Courses.Ada_For_C_Embedded_Dev.SPARK.Contracts_1

-    with Compute;
+    with Mid;
     with Ada.Text_IO; use Ada.Text_IO;

     procedure Main is
        A, B, C : Integer;
     begin
-       A := Compute (1, 2);
+       A := Mid (1, 2);
-       B := Compute (1, -1);
+       B := Mid (1, -1);
-       C := Compute (A, B);
+       C := Mid (A, B);
        Put_Line (C'Image);
     end Main;